Dora Lawson, Senior Account Executive on Influential Women

 About Dora

-I served in the military as a finance management technician back in 2010, which was my first ever job straight out of high school.
+I served in the military as a Financial Management Technician back in 2010, which is what kickstarted my career.
 That experience gave me a really strong foundation in who I am today as a professional and as a person.
-All the discipline, the responsibility, the attention to detail that I learned while I was in the military is really what I credit who I am to that time, because it was the first time ever being an adult.
+All the discipline, the responsibility, the attention to detail that I acquired while in the military is really what I credit who I am.
 After I transitioned out of the military, I went to school full-time and started building my civilian career.
 I jumped around from the automotive industry, then went to mortgage operations, and finally landed in Employee Benefits Administration.
-I have a really strong passion for math and I love logic, I love the way math works.
+I have a really strong passion for math and I love logic.
 In my current role as a Senior Account Executive, I mainly focus on helping clients navigate complex processes involving implementation, compliance coordination, and onboarding.
-The company I work with specializes in budgeting health and welfare fringe contributions for government contractors.
-It's money the government is giving to government contractors so that they can turn around and flip it into benefits for the employees.
+The company I work with specializes in designing benefit plan packages that meet the total health and welfare fringe contributions for government contractors.
 I've learned a lot in my role, and I truly believe in what we do here.
-Day-to-day is mainly client management, and my job really is to gather all of the information that we get from the employees and filter that through to the HR managers and the fee levels of the clients that we have.
-We're kind of the bridge between them.
-I keep telling myself every day, I gotta stay trainable, because the government is releasing new things every day, and if we're not caught up on it, a client's gonna bring it up, and it could cost a lot of money.
+My day-to-day is mainly client management, which has a high focus on administering the plan through proper filtering of information through HR managers and C-Levels accordingly.

 Her Interview